Z0rillac/DPlib/DOCS.md

 # Execute the function mypack:ship/rotate from the ship using the predicate dplib:sid/linked_to_head
 execute as @e[tag=ship,predicate=dplib:sid/linked_to_head] at @s run function mypack:ship/rotate
 ```

+### sid/new_head
+Run as an entity.
+Setup the entity as a new head with his own sid.